Callista Gingrich

-Callista Louise Gingrich (née Bisek; March 4, 1966) is an American businesswoman, author, documentary film producer and former diplomat who served as United States Ambassador to the Holy See from 2017 to 2021.
-She is married to former House Speaker and 2012 Republican presidential candidate Newt Gingrich.
+Callista Louise Gingrich (née Bisek; born March 4, 1966) is an American diplomat, businesswoman, author, and documentary film producer who is the United States ambassador to Switzerland and Liechtenstein.
+She served as the United States ambassador to the Holy See from 2017 to 2021.

+She has also served as President and Chief Executive Officer of Gingrich 360, a multimedia production and consulting company based in Arlington, Virginia and is married to former House Speaker and 2012 Republican presidential candidate Newt Gingrich.

 Early life

 Callista Louise Bisek, known as "Cally Lou" to her family, was born to Alphonse Emil Bisek and Bernita (Krause) Bisek, in Whitehall, Wisconsin.
 Her father worked in a packing plant and her mother was a secretary.
+She was raised as a devout Catholic.

-She has Polish and Swiss ancestry.
+She is of paternal Polish and maternal Swiss descent.

 She graduated as valedictorian from Whitehall Memorial High School in 1984.
 A music student from childhood, Callista attended Luther College in Decorah, Iowa, majoring in music and becoming a member of Pi Kappa Lambda.
 She graduated cum laude in 1988.

 Career

 In 1988, just out of college, Gingrich accepted an internship in Washington, D.C., in the office of Republican Congressman Steve Gunderson.
 At the end of the internship she joined Gunderson's congressional staff where she worked until 1995.
 In 1995, she moved to the House Committee on Agriculture where she worked as chief clerk until 2007.